DanMannMann/Reflekt/README.md

 ConstructorInfo genericTypeConstructorInfo = Reflekt<GenericType<T1>>.Constructor().Generic(typeKnownAtRuntime).Parameters<int,string>((x, y) => new GenericType<T1>(x, y));
 ```

-There are also some extension methods you can call to execute Reflekt statements on the type on an object instance.
+There are also some extension methods you can call to execute Reflekt statements on the type of an object instance.

 ```csharp
 List<string> testInstance = new List<string>();